mattermost/docs/source/deployment/customize-mattermost.rst

 In Mattermost Enterprise Edition, it is possible to customize certain parts of the webapp without forking using our :doc:`Custom Branding <../administration/branding>` settings.

+To replace the logo in email notifications, change the file located in the ``/images`` directory.

 Mattermost Server
 -----------------

 There are a few things that can be customized in the Mattermost server without forking.

 1. Modify text in the Mattermost interface by modifying the ``en.json`` file
-2. Replace the logo in email notifications by changing the file located in the ``/images`` directory
-3. Customize or hide help and support links by modifying your :ref:`configuration settings <legal-support-links>`
+2. Customize or hide help and support links by modifying your :ref:`configuration settings <legal-support-links>`

 Mattermost Mobile Applications
 ------------------------------